joakim/bismark/extras.md

 Which renderers are supported depend on the environment.

-If a renderer is not supported, the block's contents should be rendered as usual.
+If a renderer is not supported, the contents should be rendered as usual.
+(Note how the image will fall back to a link in the example above.)

-Blocks are preferable to reserving more markup symbols from a very limited set of keyboard characters.

 ### Table